danielatrivella/NP3_MS_Workflow/README.md

     - *\-s, \-\-result_specnets_DB_path* \<path\>       : If joining the result of a Molecular Networking job, this should be the path to the file inside the folder named \'result_specnets_DB\'; and if this is the result of a Library Search workflow, this should be the path to the file inside the downloaded folder
     - *\-c, \-\-count_file_path* \<path\>       : Path to any of the count tables (peak_area or spectra) resulting from the NP³ MS workflow clustering or clean steps.
 If the peak_area is informed and the spectra table file exists in the same path (or the opposite), it will merge the GNPS results to both files
     - *\-o, \-\-job_output_path* \<path\>           :   path to the job final result output data folder, inside the outs directory of the clustering result folder.
 It should contain the identifications folder, if not it will be created.
 The job name (output_name) will be extracted from here.

+- **pca_plot** [options] : This command creates a PCA plot of a new data in the $NP^{3}$ reference chemical space, composed by UNPD+DrugBank+Allosteric.
+The procedure to create the PCA plots is to first compute the CDK descriptors of a provided list of SMILES, then to create the $NP^{3}$ reference PCA and to transform these new data to the created chemical space.
+    - List of mandatory options:
+    - *\-t, \-\-table_path* \<path\>       :  The path to a table in CSV format containing SMILES string in a column.
+Optionally, it may also contain the types/categories of each SMILES entry in another column.
+It must be comma "," separated.
+    - *\-s, \-\-smiles_column* \<path\>       :  The name of the column in table_path containing the SMILES string.

 - **chr** [options] :        This command runs an interactive prompt to extract chromatogram(s) from raw MS1 data files (mzXML, mzData and mzML) and to save to PNG image files.
 Depending on the provided parameters this can be a total ion chromatogram (TIC - default), a base peak chromatogram (BPC) or an extracted ion chromatogram (XIC) extracted from each sample/file.

 - **spectra_viewer** [options] : (for Unix OS only) This command runs an interactive Web App to visualize and compare MS2 spectra.
 It receives as input a MGF file or a peak list.
 It is also possible to manipulate, filter, calculate similarity of the spectra and save PNG or SVG plots.